 I lay on my belly under a framed and glassed series of my dad’s medals and photos from Vietnam.
 My mom had made it.
 Even though my dad hated every aspect of the war and had suffered ever since, the memento stood out with its strange, patriotic pride.

-Nearest me was a living room centerpiece: the Pioneer stereo system Dad had brought back from Vietnam.
+Nearest to me was a living room centerpiece: the Pioneer stereo system Dad had brought back from Vietnam.
 A stereo receiver, a turntable, and a reel-to-reel player sat inside a makeshift console made out of plywood two-by-fours balancing on gray cement blocks.
 The speakers were heavy wood beasts that flanked the room.
 Stacked like flat railroad cars in front of the stereo was a series of colorful vinyl albums.

 Janis Joplin’s Pearl, The Moody Blues’ Days of Future Past, and The Beatles’ Abbey Road.
 Jethro Tull’s Stand Up, Led Zeppelin II, and Iron Butterfly’s In-A-Gadda-Da-Vida.
 Barbra Streisand and Kris Kristofferson in an embrace on the 1976 cover of A Star Is Born reminded me of who my parents looked like.
 And Cheech and Chong’s Los Cochinos indicated what they got up to after I went to bed.